sllynn/unittest-example/README.md

 The project also contains a `Dockerfile` and `buildspec.yml` file that would be required to create an AWS CodeBuild CI project.

-This could be set to trigger build and test stages every time code is checked in to a given branch of your pipeline's repository or, perhaps more likely, a pull request is raised
+This could be set to trigger build and test stages every time code is checked in to a given branch of your pipeline's repository or, perhaps more likely, a pull request is raised.

+Creating and configuring a pipeline such as this is left as an exercise for the curious reader.

 #### Pre-requisites